 We place importance on the quality standard of our products to achieve sustainable growth of the Group.
 We always seek opportunities to improve product quality and enhance customers' satisfaction.
 We have established policies and procedures to manage product responsibility.
-In the reporting period, Group attained the following awards and recognitions which recognized our effort in achieving high product quality standard, while fulfilling our environmental and social responsibility.
-The details are as follows:
+In the reporting period, Group attained the following award and recognition which recognized our effort in achieving high product quality standards while fulfilling our environmental and social responsibility.
+The detail is as follow: